A new definition of rough paths on manifolds: Review of key elements in the theory of the rough paths

 \subsubsection{The signature of a path}

-We start be defining the tensor algebra of a vector space. \begin{Def} Let $E$ be a vector space.
+We start by recalling the definition of the tensor algebra of a vector space (see \cite{Reutenauer} for an exhaustive exposition). \begin{Def} Let $E$ be a vector space.
 For every $n\in \mathbb{N}^*$, let $E^{\otimes n}$ be the space of homogeneous tensors of $E$ of degree $n$.
 We use the convention: $E^{\otimes 0}=\mathbb{R}$.
 The set of formal series of tensors of $E$, denoted by $T((E))$ is defined by the following: